openshift-pipelines/pipelines-as-code/docs/content/_index.md

 The easiest way to get started is to use the `tkn pac` CLI and its [bootstrap](/docs/guide/cli/#commands) command.

-Start downloading and install the tkn-pac CLI following [these instructions](/docs/guide/cli#install) and while Connected to your cluster run the command :
+Start downloading and install the tkn-pac CLI following [these instructions](/docs/guide/cli#install) and while connected to your cluster (for example using [kind](https://kind.sigs.k8s.io/) for testing) run the command :

 ```bash
 -$ tkn pac bootstrap